-9 Glitter Beauty Products That Are Good For Festival Season — & The Environment, Too
+9 Eco-Friendly Glitter Beauty Products That Are Perfect For Festival Season

 What do flower crowns, crochet bikini tops, and copious amounts of glitter have in common?
 They’re practically synonymous with festival season.
 But one of these things is not like the others: Glitter isn’t a harmless style statement.
 “The issue with glitter beauty products is that it is a microplastic, and just like any microplastic, glitter is extremely dangerous for the environment,” Susan Stevens, the CEO and founder of Made With Respect, tells The Zoe Report.
 But that doesn’t mean you have to give up the glitz — eco-friendly glitter products for festival season are here, and they’re just as pretty as their plastic counterparts.

 As you may or may not know, microplastics like glitter can do some serious damage to the earth.
 “They pass through water treatment system filters and end up directly in our waterways, polluting rivers, lakes, and oceans,” Small explains.
 From there, glitter gets consumed by marine life — which is how it eventually ends up in the human food chain.
 “Microplastics have also been found in the air we breathe,” the founder adds.
 And while Coachella may seem like perfect place to pile on the sparkly eyeshadow or face paint, it actually couldn’t be worse: Since glitter isn’t biodegradable, when it ends up in the soil (for example, after falling off your face and onto festival grounds), it never fully breaks down and leaks pollutants into the environment, ad infinitum.